neo4j-contrib/neomodel/doc/source/relationships.rst

 :class:`~neomodel.exceptions.MutualExclusionViolation`.
 To switch to a different member of the group, ``disconnect`` the currently connected one first.

+A group needs at least two members to have any effect.
+If a class defines an ``exclusion_group`` with a single member (usually a typo in the group name), a ``UserWarning`` is emitted when the class is defined, since a lone member excludes nothing.

 .. note::
    Like cardinality, this is an application-level check performed at ``connect``/``replace`` time, not a database constraint, so it is not atomic